 “The early years of childhood form the basis of intelligence, personality, social behaviour, and capacity to learn and nurture oneself as an adult.”
 (UNICEF, Early Childhood)

 The early years is now recognised as one of the most important developmental stages.
 Research shows a clear link between adverse childhood experiences (ACEs) and poorer outcomes in later life.
 Studies into early brain development highlight the importance of ‘positive attachment and nurture’ for young children.

 In Fife, we recognise the important role professionals and services perform in supporting young children and families.
 The Health Visiting Service and Early Years’ Service not only offer universal support to all families, but can also signpost and help co-ordinate support when families need some extra help.

 In 2015, the Scottish Government published the Universal Health Visiting Pathway.
 The Pathway aims to give young families continuity with their Health Visitor and promote prevention and earlier intervention if support is needed.
 The programme consists of 11 home visits to all families – 8 within the first year of life, and 3 child health reviews between 13 months and 4-5 years.

 Family Nurture Approach

-The Family Nurture Approach began as a transformational change programme and is now a cornerstone of our early years work in Fife.
-The following videos give an overview of the approach and some examples of how we are supporting young families in Fife:
+The Family Nurture Approach began as a transformational change programme and is now considered a cornerstone of our early years work in Fife.
+The following videos provide an overview of the approach and some examples of how we support young families in Fife.

 This is our very own animation showing the journey of the Family Nurture Approach over the last three years!
 Voiced by Woodlands Family Nurture Centre very own Clark Graham.
 We hope you enjoy it!